Lethay/TalentedClassic/README.md

     Cannot set role for the group finder.
     Pet talents do not work.
     Potential issues with importing talent builds from Wowhead.

+License
+    This addon is given under a CC BY license and its creators assume no responsibility for anything that goes wrong due to the addon's use.
+However, note that Blizzard's stipulations means that addon development is effectively, inherently NC-SA, too.
+You cannot make money by building addons for someone else's product, friends!